Equilibrium $\beta$-limits dependence on bootstrap current in classical stellarators: The Stepped-Pressure Equilibrium Code

 The last interface defines the plasma boundary $\Gamma_{PB}$.
 The plasma is surrounded by a vacuum region (where $p_l=0$ and $\mu_l=0$), itself bounded by a computational boundary $\Gamma_{CB}$ that lies outside the plasma and inside the coils.
 The toroidal surface $\Gamma_{CB}$ is an otherwise arbitrary mathematical surface and not necessarily a magnetic surface, \textit{i.e.} generally $\mathbf{B}\cdot\mathbf{n}\neq 0$ on $\Gamma_{CB}$, with $\mathbf{n}$ a vector normal to $\Gamma_{CB}$.
 Note that the plasma averaged $\beta$ is evaluated from a SPEC equilibrium as

 with $V$ the volume enclosed by $\Gamma_{PB}$.

-Free-boundary equilibria are determined by providing the total current in the coils, $I_c$, the geometry of the computational boundary, and the harmonics of the vacuum field (produced by the coils) normal to the computational boundary.
+Free-boundary equilibria are determined by providing the total current \ab{flowing through the torus hole}, $I_c$, the geometry of the computational boundary, and the harmonics of the vacuum field (produced by the coils) normal to the computational boundary.
 In addition, SPEC requires as input, in each volume, the enclosed toroidal flux $\psi_{t,l}$, the pressure $p_l$, the net toroidal current within the volume $I^v_{\phi,l}$ (closely related to the constant $\mu_l$), and the net toroidal current flowing at each interface $I^s_{\phi,l}$, which is a surface current.

 Volume currents $I^v_{\phi,l}$ represent all externally driven currents, such as ohmic current, Electron Cyclotron Current Drive (ECCD) or Neutral Beam Current Drive (NBCD).
 Surface currents $I^s_{\phi,l}$ are all pressure-driven currents, such as diamagnetic, Pfirsch-Schl\"uter or bootstrap current, or island shielding currents.
 Further details about the SPEC algorithm and implementation can be found in \citep{Hudson2012,Hudson2020c,Baillod2021}.